Key Points

 Keep in mind, however, that the value of the transfer may decrease your annual lifetime gift exemption.

-With that said, California does allow for an irrevocable trust to be amended in certain circumstances.
+That said, California permits an irrevocable trust to be amended in certain circumstances.

 What if I Already Have a Life Insurance Policy That I want to Put into an ILIT?